bernard-rr/data2bots/README.md

 aws configure
 ```

 - `extension.json`: File recommending extensions for the project.
-The extensions used are "grapecity.gc-excelviewer" and "ms-ossdata.vscode-postgresql", which aid in working with Excel files and PostgreSQL, respectively.
+The extensions used are `grapecity.gc-excelviewer` and `ms-ossdata.vscode-postgresql`, which aid in working with Excel files and PostgreSQL, respectively.

 The file structure provides a clear organization of the project's components, including the scripts for data loading and transformations, input and output data files, and supplementary files for documentation and tooling.